stratdev3/SimpleW/documentation/simplew/docs/guide/performances.md

 -->

 ::: tip NOTE
-The bombardier command is run three times, then keep the best result.
+The bombardier command is run three times, and the best result is kept.
 :::